IST263/fall2019m004/docs/question-bank.md

 - What are the three cornerstones for the WWW?
 What is the purpose of each cornerstone?
 - What is a CSS selector?
 - What is the difference between internal and external CSS, and which do you think is preferable and why?

+## Week 5

+- What is the difference between a "class" and an "id?"
+How do you refer to a class and an id in CSS?
+- What is the purpose of a wireframe?
+- What are the phases of web development?
+- Describe UI, UX, Graphic Design